Exploring The Lo-Fi

 VHS plug in

 This little Ableton beauty does an amazing job of recreating the warping effects of classic VHS recorded audio.
 Bets thing of all, it’s free as well and asking to be abused.

 For all you non Ableton guys out there we also hunted down this great free Reaktor instrument.
 Check the video below to see what you think.

 Simulate wow and movement

 If we de-construct the plug in we can see that each individual macro is attempting to replicate the artefacts created by old VHS recorders.
-By utilising a combination of frequency shifters, chorus, EQ and saturation the results can be quite convincing.
+By utilising a combination of frequency shifters, chorus, EQ and our newly acquired lo-fi production tips, the results can be quite convincing.